segmentio/analytics-react-native/packages/plugins/plugin-onetrust/README.md

 Plugin for adding support for [OneTrust](https://onetrust.com/) CMP to your React Native application.

+⚠️ version 1.2.0 and below are out of date and upgrading will require a re-implementation of the plugin configuration.

 ⚠️ The SDK version used must match the version of the JSON published from your OneTrust instance.
 This Provider was built using `202405.1.0`.
 This is not a "plugin" as defined by the SDK's [plugin-timeline architecture](https://github.com/segmentio/analytics-react-native/tree/master?tab=readme-ov-file#plugins--timeline-architecture).
 Instead, it must be used with the `ConsentPlugin` included in the core SDK.
 This is deliberate as it is impossible to support every possible version of the OneTrust SDK.
 Therefore, the `OneTrustConsentProvider` should serve as a reference/example for users on a different version.

 ## Installation